 “I kind of lost hope that I would get that milestone,” Ahavah said, “but it’s pretty cool that the hearing aid is able to help us bring it back.”

 “That’s really the reason why I do my job; it’s for the parents who have children with a hearing loss and want their kids to develop speech and language,” Johnson said.
 “My goal is to give that to parents whenever possible.”

-Children’s Hospitals and Clinics of Minnesota has audiology services through ear, nose, throat (ENT) and facial plastic surgery as well as the physical rehabilitation program.
+Children’s Minnesota has audiology services through ear, nose, throat (ENT) and facial plastic surgery as well as the physical rehabilitation program.
 Children’s has comprehensive care for hearing loss, from screenings to hearing-aid fittings to cochlear-implant surgery through follow-up audiology and speech pathology.